dusan87/revelhackathon/README.md

 _It is **important** to switch YELLOW_COLOR_POSTGRESQL_NAME with the colored DB name shown to you after adding the heroku-postgresql to heroku._

-Initialize database running a `initdb` command:
+Initialize database running with `initdb` command:

     $ heroku run python run.py initdb